GregoryAshton/CheckGit/README.md

 Once installed, you'll have an executable `checkgit` on your `PATH` which when called will start the indicator.
 Note that to work properly `checkgit` requires a file `~/.batchgitrc` listing the repos to check.

+### Installation alongside conda

+If you are using some variant of `conda` to handle your python environment, the following may be of use.
+Rather than installing checkgit as a conda package, I have found it is better to use the system python.
+The reason being that some of the dependencies have no easy `conda` installation.
+If you know how to fix this, please let me know.

+First, clone to repo.
+Then, after moving into the cloned directory,

+    $ sudo python setup.py install

+this installs the module in `/usr/local/bin/checkgit`.
+Now you can run it, but will probably recieve an error message regarding unmet dependencies, follow the instructions, always using `sudo apt-get`.
+Once complete, you should end up with a checkgit executable which is independant of your conda installation.

 ### Quickstart